ashikalishaik/I-am-a-Junior-Man/project_02_time_series_forecasting/README.md

 The increasing amplitude of seasonal effects supports the use of a multiplicative model.

 I decomposed the series to validate trend and seasonality assumptions before selecting a forecasting model.

+## Baseline Forecasting

+Two baseline approaches were evaluated before applying advanced models.

+- The naive forecast assumes future demand equals the most recent observation and fails to capture seasonality.
+- The seasonal naive forecast leverages last year’s monthly values and closely follows actual passenger trends.

+This confirms strong yearly seasonality and establishes a meaningful benchmark for future models.